Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

-We first discuss the $T_1$ relaxation data, which is shown in Fig.~\ref{fig:T1}.
 The relaxation time $T_1$ was measured by initializing the qubit to the first excited state with a $\pi$ pulse and then performing readout after a variable delay time.
+The duration of the $\pi$ pulse (and $\pi/2$ pulse for the Ramsey measurements discussed in the "Dephasing times" subsection) were calibrated from Rabi oscillation measurements.
+While the specific pulse widths were bias-dependent, typical values are 10 ns for the $\pi$ pulses and 5 ns for the $\pi/2$ pulses.
 The relaxation time $T_1$ is measured both as a function of $\Phi_x$, at the $Z$-loop symmetry point $\Phi_z^\text{sym}$, as shown in Fig.~\ref{fig:T1}(a), and as a function of $\Phi_z$ near the symmetry point at three different $\Phi_x$, as shown in Fig.~\ref{fig:T1}(c).
 At each $\Phi_x$, the relaxation measurement (and dephasing measurement presented later) at the symmetry point is repeated 30 times, and the average value is reported.
-We see that as $\Phi_x$ varies from $0.27~\Phi_0$ to $0.4~\Phi_0$, corresponding to $\Delta$ changing from $1~\t{GHz}$ to $6.2~\t{GHz}$, the $T_1$ at the $Z$-loop symmetry point increases at first, reaching a maximum at $\Phi_x=0.32$, and then decreases.
+We see that as $\Phi_x$ varies from $0.27~\Phi_0$ to $0.4~\Phi_0$, corresponding to $\Delta$ changing from $1~\t{GHz}$ to $6.2~\t{GHz}$ (see Fig.~\ref{fig:T1}(b)), the $T_1$ at the $Z$-loop symmetry point increases at first, reaching a maximum at $\Phi_x=0.32~\Phi_0$, and then decreases.
 This is similar to other coherence studies on flux qubits and fluxoniums~\cite{yan_2016_fluxqubitrevisited,quintana_2017_observationclassicalquantumcrossover,sunCharacterizationLossMechanisms2023}, where the qubit coherence is limited by $1/f$ flux noise at lower frequency, and transitions to a different noise channel at frequencies higher than $\sim 1~\t{GHz}$.
+Furthermore, we also observe that for $\Phi_x=0.32,~0.36,~0.4~\Phi_0$, the measured relaxation times are nearly independent of the $Z$-bias $\Phi_z$ near the symmetry point, which also indicates that the $Z$-loop noise is not the dominant noise channel at higher values of $\Phi_x$.